smiyaguchi/oci-spec/README.md

 ```

 # License
-oci-spec is under the MIT license.
+oci-spec is under the MIT or Apache-2.0 license.